-Projects meeting the definition of Preserved Affordability and are seeking a new allocation of credits to preserve an existing LIHTC property, but have less than 75% of units encumbered by a project-based rental assistance contract.
+Projects meeting the definition of Preserved Affordability and are seeking a new allocation of credits to preserve an existing LIHTC property.

 Set Asides

 (1) USDA Subsidy Preservation

 OHFA will reserve LIHTC resources for at least one project that will maintain an existing project-based rental subsidy from a program administered by the U.S. Department of Agriculture's Rural Development office.